wso2/docs-open-banking/en/docs/about/introduction.md

 candidate in different perspectives.
 All the security findings are securely stored into a centralized system for future reference.

-This document further explains, each individual phase of this overall process, carried out in order to produce secure software.
+The following topics further explain, each individual phase of this overall process, carried out in order to produce secure software.

 ## Release Process

-A release candidate goes through three types of security checks, to make sure that the product is in a secure state.
+A release candidate goes through three types of security checks to make sure that the product is in a secure state.

 ### Static Code Analysis